-- In the United States, we are the fourth largest producer of branded yogurt overall and the number one producer of plain branded yogurt in terms of sales, with a market share of approximately 29.0% in that segment. - In Italy, we are the number one plain yogurt producer overall in terms of sales. - · In the United Kingdom, we are the number one Greek, Greek-style or Natural yogurt producer in terms of sales. - We are the number one yogurt producer in Greece in terms of sales.
+- In the United States, we are the fourth largest producer of branded yogurt overall and the number one producer of plain branded yogurt in terms of sales, with a market share of approximately 29.0% in that segment. - In Italy, we are the number one plain yogurt producer overall in terms of sales. - In the United Kingdom, we are the number one Greek, Greek-style or Natural yogurt producer in terms of sales. - We are the number one yogurt producer in Greece in terms of sales.

 State-of-the-Art Production Facilities and Processes.
-Between January 1, 2013 and December 31, 2017, we made cumulative capital investments of \$305.5 million, largely financed through internal cash flows and proceeds of the 2020 Senior Notes and the Senior Notes, including an investment of \$235.5 million for the expansion of the production facility in the United States, which started commercial production in April 2008.
-Our U.S. manufacturing facility currently has capacity to produce 160,000 tons of yogurt annually, which we estimate will enable us to meet the growing demand for our products for at least the next five years and further optimize our production costs.
+Between January 1, 2014 and December 31, 2018, we made cumulative capital investments of \$294.3 million, including an investment of \$220.3 million for the expansion of the production facility in the United States, which started commercial production in April 2008.
+Our U.S. manufacturing facility currently has capacity to produce 160,000 tons of yogurt annually, which we estimate will enable us to meet the demand for our products for at least the next five years and further optimize our production costs.
 Our capital expenditure and investment program as well as our active management of our entire manufacturing footprint have allowed us to benefit from higher productivity, lower production costs and improved operating efficiencies, as increased automation and greater capacity utilization have lowered our per unit production costs.
 We believe that our production processes afford us a competitive advantage as they enable us to produce distinctive products of the highest quality.
 We protect our manufacturing know-how vigorously and invest extensively in our people to ensure that they follow the highest standards of production.